Battle of Wittstock: Battle

 With Major General Vitzthum in the reserve refusing to engage the Imperials, his role was taken by Major-General John Ruthven (Leslie's son-in-law) who had been so deployed for just such an emergency.
 Now attacked on two fronts and with the reserve brigades engaged, the Imperial forces, having lost all their artillery, retreated under the cover of dusk in full rout.

 Aftermath

 In the accounts of the battle preserved in National Archives of Sweden, Johan Banér accredits the victory to Field Marshal Leslie.
 Leslie, in his personal correspondence to the Swedish Chancellor, Axel Oxenstierna, was clearly horrified at the losses sustained by his army and implies that there had been disagreement about the wisdom of Banér's tactics before the battle.
 A third report, by James King conforms with Leslie's, but also contains additional information.
 All three have been transcribed, translated and published in English.
-Nevertheless, Wittstock was a resounding victory for the Swedish forces and corrected any delusions harboured by the Imperials that they were a spent force after the earlier battle of Nördlingen.
+Wittstock saved the Swedes from losing their last significant field army and not only restored Swedish prestige but also encouraged German protestant princes like Hesse-Kassel and the Guelphs to continue resisting the Emperor.

+The overall political position of Emperor Ferdinand was paradoxically strengthened by the defeat.
+George William, Elector of Brandenburg, who had fled to East Prussia because of the Swedish occupation of his ancestral homelands, agreed to negotiate an alliance with the Emperor in November.
+In his weak position, George William did not expect to receive anything from the Swedes.
+He was in fear of losing his inheritance claim to Pomerania, a territory the Emperor and the Saxon Elector could offer the Swedes to obtain peace.
+Georg William supported the uncontested election of the Emperor's son Ferdinand, Archduke of Austria as King of the Romans on 22 December 1636.
+Two months later, Ferdinand succeeded his late father as Ferdinand III.
+On 22 June 1637, George William promised to reinforce the new Emperor with his army, over which General Klitzing took command.
+Despite financial support by the Emperor, Brandenburg never managed to raise more than 11,000 men.